uswds/web-components/README.md

+> [!CAUTION]
+> Work on the next version of the Design System is happening in this repo.
+The code in this repository is not yet ready for production use

 # USWDS Web Components

-> [!CAUTION]
-> Work on the next version of the Design System will happen in this repo.
-At the moment, any code in here is exploratory only, and in an extremely pre-alpha stage.
-APIs _will_ change.
+The [United States Web Design System](https://designsystem.digital.gov) includes a library of open source UI components and a visual style guide for U.S. federal government websites.

+This repository is for the code for the next version of the design system.
+We maintain another repository for the [current version of the design system](https://github.com/uswds/uswds) as well as [its documentation and website](https://github.com/uswds/uswds-site).
+To see the design system and its documentation on the web, visit [https://designsystem.digital.gov](https://designsystem.digital.gov).

 Over the course of the next several months (and beyond), we will incrementally build the next version of the Design System.
 This version will introduce [Web Component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components)-based implementations of Design System elements.
 We intend that, as we ship new components and new versions of existing components, you will be able to use them alongside older versions of USWDS.